-A member of the African Hebrew Israelites of Jerusalem, Zehorah resides in Dimona, Israel, in “The Village of Peace.”
+Zehorah was an iconic artist in her time, and was always clear about what she stood for.
+A member of the African Hebrew Israelites of Jerusalem, Zehorah resided in Dimona, Israel, in “The Village of Peace.”
 Known for its achievements in communal living and self sufficiency, they are arguably considered the world’s most progressive and health conscious community.
-Forty years after daring to chart a course contrary to contemporary trends and being forged in the furnace of adversity, they have been called “the miracle in the desert” and “an island of sanity”.
+After daring to chart a course contrary to contemporary trends more than forty years ago, as well as being forged in the furnace of adversity, they have been called “the miracle in the desert” and “an island of sanity”.

-While an obvious metaphor for Zehorah’s budding artistry, “Blossom in the Desert” also refers to the prophetic regeneration of the Northeast African landscape of the Judean Desert, where she and other community members have forged a lifestyle that is now in full bloom.
+While an obvious metaphor for Zehorah’s budding artistry at the time, “Blossom in the Desert” also referred to the prophetic regeneration of the Northeast African landscape of the Judean Desert, where she and other community members had forged a lifestyle that is now in full bloom.
 Indeed, this blossom has many faceted petals.
 The CD is graced with the full range of talent from the RKP label, with appearances from numerous community artists, including members of the famed “Soul Messengers”.
-As Jerusalem’s location in the center of the Fertile Crescent meant that it has always been a cultural crossroads since ancient days, an eclectic range of ethnic influences and nuances are featured.
-Multi-talented herself, Zehorah plays keyboards, percussion and even cello, contributing her personal special touch to the CD.
-(As a classically-trained virtuoso, she was a featured vocal soloist in Spanish opera performed with the Jerusalem Symphony Orchestra.)
+As Jerusalem’s location in the center of the Fertile Crescent meant that it had always been a cultural crossroads since ancient days, an eclectic range of ethnic influences and nuances are featured.
+Multi-talented herself, Zehorah played keyboards, percussion and even cello, contributing her personal special touch to the CD.
+As a classically-trained virtuoso, she was also a featured vocal soloist in Spanish opera, performed with the Jerusalem Symphony Orchestra.

 Zehorah is a Blue Pie Records artist and is publishing by Blue Pie Publishing USA (ASCAP).